VCHOPPA/django-project-template/README.md

 $ fab rs
 ```

 Get to work.
-Once you have something worth saving you can replace this README with a description of your new project.
+Once you have something worth saving you can replace this README with a description of your
-all code